cordova-sms/cordova-sms-plugin/readme.md

 ####Is the plugin available on [Adobe PhoneGap Build](https://build.phonegap.com)?

-Yes, the plugin is available, please see instructions here: https://build.phonegap.com/plugins/1999.
+Yes, the plugin is available, please see instructions here: http://docs.phonegap.com/phonegap-build/configuring/plugins/.
+Use the npm or github source.

 ####How can I receive SMS?